 Everyone made it sound so cool, I had to try it.
 We headed to Onion Lake where I had a little trouble getting into the strange new skis.
 And, I have to admit I felt pretty awkward at first.
 It was a bit daunting for the first 15 minutes, then I felt myself hitting my stride and getting momentum.

 The perfect way to end our cross-country skiing adventure was with a stop at Sherwood Mountain Brewhouse.
-Locally owned by Darryl Tucker and Linda Parker, this is a cozy spot where the craft beer flows as easily as the conversation while unwinding after the day’s adventures.
-It’s easy to see why this place attract both the after-work and the after-adventure crowd.
+Locally owned by Darryl Tucker and Linda Parker, this is a cozy spot where the craft beer flows as easily as the conversation while unwinding after the days adventures.
+It's easy to see why this place attracts both the after-work and the after-adventure crowd.

 Terrace is also known for its off-beat cafes, good place to fuel up before a day playing in the snow.
-There the Elephant’s Ear with European style baked goods and reports of great sandwich.
-Xanders is where you’ll get to check out some local artists while filling up on house-made soups and sandwiches.
+There's the Elephants Ear with European style baked goods and reports of great sandwich.
+Xanders is where you'll get to check out some local artists while filling up on house-made soups and sandwiches.